 Beware of the Big Debt Rip-Off

 A proposal has strict conditions.
 If someone misses 3 payments, the consumer proposal defaults and they are not able to file it again.
-Creditors will then proceed with collecting on what is still owed, which could include legal action.
+Creditors will then proceed with collecting on what is still owed.
+This can include legal action.

 How student loans are affected